Search powered by AI

 Americans are obsessed with both food and dieting.
 As a nation, we love to eat.
 We eat out often, when meals are often higher in fat and calories than meals eaten at home; we eat larger portions; and we indulge in dozens of delicious "new" food products found on our grocery store shelves every year.

 But we also spend billions of dollars a year on commercial weight-loss products and services hoping for a quick fix to our weight problem.
-And what a problem: with all that eating, the Centers for Disease Control and Prevention (CDC) reports that 68 percent of the nation is overweight or obese.
+And what a problem: with all that eating, the Centers for Disease Control and Prevention (CDC) reports that 68 percent of the nation is living with overweight or obesity.
 What's more, dieting is failure-prone, and the statistics are even worse when it comes to those who can keep the weight off.

 The answer to this weight loss/weight gain cycle lies in how you manage your weight on a day-in, day-out basis.
 Your diet—the way you eat—is ingrained in your lifestyle.
 To change your weight—whether you want to lose a few pounds, or more, and keep them off—or to ensure you don't succumb to the expanding-waistline syndrome, you must permanently adopt a healthy lifestyle.